IntelRealSense/realsense-ros/README.md

-There is the draft version ROS packages.
+There is the draft version ROS packages released by Perc-china.

 ###Libraries used:(version beta3_RC5_22_12_2016_ww52)